ooofruitsnacks/turtle/README.md

 ```

 ***
-## How to use turtle with ollama
+## How to use turtle

->[!NOTE]
->There are some new strings and flags added in Forge Ollama compared to Forge Mistral.
-You no longer need the chat flag " --chat-template" or  "--model" flag in your string.
-You use the Ollama model flag directly.
-See below for examples and usage details.
+WORK IN PROGRESS

 ### Build release